Antici…pation

 Preparing, Not Predicting

-That alone can feel complicated.
+That alone can feel pretty complicated.

 Birth isn’t something you can predict, but it is something you can prepare for.
-And that preparation looks different for everyone — maybe it’s reading, taking a HypnoBirthing class, practicing breathing, or having real conversations with your care provider.
+And that preparation looks different for everyone - maybe it’s reading, taking a HypnoBirthing class, practicing breathing, or having real conversations with your care provider.
+Regardless of what you do, it’s helpful to know why you are doing it.
+This allows us to be an active participant in the process, not a passive passenger in it.

-For generations, women have been taught to stay quiet — to endure, to not question authority.
+For generations, women have been taught to stay quiet, to endure, to not question authority.
 We’ve internalized the idea that it’s naïve or “too much” to want to be the expert on our own body.

 I once had a friend share that during a prenatal visit, when she asked her doctor about discussing her birth plan, he cut her off: